TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 is).
 If ``<Project>_EXCLUDE_DISABLED_SUBPACKAGES_FROM_DISTRIBUTION=ON`` and but one wants to include some subpackages that are otherwise excluded, just enable them or their outer package so they will be included in the source tarball.
-To get a printout of set regular expresions that will be used to match files to exclude, set::
+To get a printout of set regular expressions that will be used to match files to exclude, set::

   -D <Project>_DUMP_CPACK_SOURCE_IGNORE_FILES=ON